monowai/flockdata.org/README.md

 FlockData is inspired by Domain Driven Design, ROA & SOA architectures.
 It integrates sophisticated index technologies and document management logic in to highly scalable JSON databases.
 The result lets you look at your information in new and innovative ways to discover patterns in information.

-As loosely coupled services become the normal way to build services, tracking the information that flows across these services becomes vital when it comes to analysing issues both technically and from the business experience.
-FD supports this initatie by using [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) techniques.
-FD takes the view that activities spans your systems as a series of events.
+Loosely coupled services have become the way to build systems to support independent scaling and reduce impact of change.
+Tracking the information that flows across these services becomes vital when it comes to analysing issues both technically and from the user's experience.
+FD supports this approach by using [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) techniques.

 ##Datastores
 FlockData coordinates and directs information to various highly scalable data sources to achieve its benefits.
 These teams are genius.